semiloker/areole/README.md

 cursor, areole runs two passes per axis over a retained tree so grow and shrink can be solved.
 Real flexbox for 2x a cursor is cheap.

-*Text: a tie with GDI, and that is the finding.* GDI renders hinted, kerned, antialiased outlines through the system font stack in the time areole blits 8x8 bitmaps.
-A bitmap blitter tying with an outline rasterizer is not a close call.
-Replacing the glyph path is the single largest win available.
+*Text: 9.31x, and it used to be a tie.* That tie was the most useful number the comparison produced.
+A bitmap blitter has no business being level with hinted, kerned, antialiased outlines rendered through the system font stack, and it was
+not: the blitter was doing two rectangle intersections and a call to write one pixel, once per set bit.
+In spans it is 10.7x faster, at 46 ns per glyph -- inside the 30 to 50 ns the measurement release predicted a span blitter would reach.
+Still not a fair comparison, because GDI is producing far better output;
+it becomes one when 0.2.0 brings outlines.

 The caveats are not footnotes -- Clay takes its configuration inline while areole resolves a stylesheet per box, so areole is doing strictly more work in the